 The 2607-20 is a 1/2-inch cordless hammer drill that's part of Milwaukee's M18 series of cordless power tools.
 The 18-volt M18 batteries are interchangeable among most of the tools in the series.
 This is a hammer drill to consider if you really want the convenience of a cordless tool and don't need the high speed or lasting power of a corded model.

-Aside from cordless convenience, this versatile tool offers three drilling modes, a light weight of only 3 pounds, a keyless chuck, and an LED light.
+Aside from cordless convenience, this versatile tool offers three drilling modes, a weight of only 3 pounds, a keyless chuck, and an LED light.
 It's essentially a heavy-duty cordless drill-driver with a hammer-drill function.
 If you need one tool for all-purpose drilling, standard driving, and occasional hammer-drilling, this is a better option than most standard hammer drills.

 The Makita HP1641 hammer drill is a lightweight tool with an outstanding large drilling capacity and a moderately powerful 6-amp motor.
 It includes two drilling modes, for standard and hammer drilling.